garylirocks/quickrefs/azure-networking.markdown

     | Default | Active | 20.38.106.0/23, 10 more | **VirtualNetworkServiceEndpoint** |
     | Default | Active | 20.150.2.0/23, 9 more   | **VirtualNetworkServiceEndpoint** |

-- Virtual networks and Azure service resources can be in the same or different subscriptions.
+- Virtual networks and Azure service resources can be in the same or **different subscriptions**.
 Certain Azure Services (not all) such as Azure Storage and Azure Key Vault also support service endpoints across different Active Directory(AD) tenants.

 - Service endpoint doesn't work with in on-prem scenarios, for on-prem clients, you need to
   - either setup ExpressRoute **public peering**